Pete-Lawrence/Peters-Noteskins/README.md

 Also inside CF_CHOME there are additional Mine models called '_mine model 75.txt' and '_mine model 50.txt'.
 This is for is you prefer playing with smaller mines.
 The 75 means it's at 75% scale, and the 50 means it's at 50% scale.

+Inside PETERS_CEL and PETERS_METAL are optional receptors that are my HD recreations of the ITG receptors.
 ---

 ## License